Plume-org/gettext-macros/README.md

 use gettext_macros::*;

 // The translations for this crate are stored in the "my_app" domain.
-// Translations for all the listed langages will be available. init_i18n!("my_app", ar, de, en, fr, it, ja, ru);
+// Translations for all the listed languages will be available. init_i18n!("my_app", ar, de, en, fr, it, ja, ru);

 // Generate or update .po from .pot, and compile them to .mo